 Step 3: Process the lupini beans

-Once all of the toxins have been removed and there is no longer a taste of bitterness, drain and rinse the lupini beans again.
+Once all of the toxins have been removed and there is no longer a taste of bitterness, drain and rinse the beans again.
 The lupini beans can now be eaten or used in a recipe.
-Lupini beans will last several weeks in the refrigerator if not processed in a pressure canner.
+Lupini beans will last several weeks in the refrigerator if not preserved for longer storage.
 To eat lupini beans, pop the bean out of the casing through the small opening.
 The casing is also edible, but it’s overly chewy.

-To store the lupini beans in Mason jars, you will need to process them in a 23-Quart Pressure Canner and Cooker.
+To store the lupini beans in Mason jars, you will need to use food preserving methods.
 I use 4 quart wide mouth Mason jars to can lupini beans.
 Wash jars and lids in hot soapy water and keep hot until ready to use.
 Put beans in a large stock pot; cover with cool water by 2 inches.
 Bring lupini beans to a boil; boil 2 minutes.
 Pack hot lupini beans into hot Mason jars using a jar funnel, leaving about 1-inch head space.
 Add one tablespoon of canning and pickling salt to each quart jar.
 Ladle hot cooking liquid over beans, leaving 1-inch head space.
 Remove air bubbles using bubble remover and head space tool.
 Adjust lids and rings.
-Process quart jars at 10 pounds of pressure for 50 minutes.
-Follow manufacturer’s instructions for the use and care of a pressure canner.
+Follow manufacturer’s instructions for the use and care of a canner.
 When beans have been safely removed from the canner, and are cool enough to handle, write the date on dissolvable labels and press labels on jars.
 Processed lupini beans should be good for about one year.
 Store in a cool, dry place.

 Lupini beans are second only to soy beans in protein.
 Nutritional information for this lupini bean recipe is as follows: